Nhatminh248/Number_Guessing_Game/README.md

 # Number Guessing Game
+This is an implementation for the Number Guessing Game on Roadmap.sh Project ideas.
 ## Requirements
 It is a CLI-based game, so you need to use the command line to interact with the game.
 The game should work as follows:
 - When the game starts, it should display a welcome message along with the rules of the game.